Azure/azure-sdk-for-js/sdk/core/core-rest-pipeline/documentation/pipeline.md

 ## List policies

-Consumers can list all the policies in a pipeline calling `getOrderedPolicies()`, which returns the current set of policies in the pipeline in the order in which they will be applied to the request.
-Later in the list is closer to when the request is performed.
+For debugging purposes, consumers can list all the policies in a pipeline calling `getOrderedPolicies()`, which returns the current set of policies in the pipeline in the order in which they will be applied to the request, remember that policies have a bubbling nature, this means that the **first** policy to touch the request will be the **last** policy to work on the response.

 ```typescript
 const policies = pipeline.getOrderedPolicies();